hiddenpeanuts/P-TR-The-Transcripts/README.md

+# P:TR: The Transcripts

-At long last you can answer burning questions like "how many times was 'boys, boys!' said during the Citywalk Saga? (approximately 28)
+At long last you can answer burning questions like "how many times was 'boys, boys!' said during the Citywalk Saga?" (approximately 28)

+## Methods & Tools

+Github isn't primarily designed to be a searchable pile of text files, but it let me put a search box in front of these quickly and for free.
+I only kind of know what I'm doing.

-These transcripts were created with StoryTookitAI: https://github.com/octimot/StoryToolkitAI
+Transcripts were created with StoryTookitAI: https://github.com/octimot/StoryToolkitAI

-I only kind of know what I'm doing with this tool, and with github.

 StoryToolkitAI is designed to integrate transcripts & captions into video-editing software, but it also happens to produce really good plain text transcripts for free.

+## Structure & Use

+The _Transcripts_ folder has the raw transcripts.
+Search through them there.

+The _Timestamps_ folder has .srt subtitle files.
+This is useful for finding when in an episode something was said.

+Recommended workflow: Search in the Transcripts folder.
+If you want to find the matching timecode, open the matching Timestamps file and search for the phrase.

+## Important Details

 Transcripts were done on ad-free versions of the episodes, available from a combination of Forever Dog+ and Club 3.
+If you're listening to versions with ads, timestamps will be off.

 I haven't done any serious verification or corrections.
 The transcripts definitely have some issues that I've noticed while skimming:

--It's inconsistent around whether it transcribes the Citywalk Saga opening song & narration.
+- It's inconsistent around whether it transcribes the Citywalk Saga opening song & narration.
 I think the background music confuses it.

--It does an impressive job with proper nouns, but isn't 100%.
+- It does an impressive job with proper nouns, but isn't 100%.

--Good luck searching for any specific pronunciation of "buca di beppo"
+- Good luck searching for any specific pronunciation of "buca di beppo"

+## The Future

-I'm going to try and keep up with new episodes, likely every couple of months.
+I'll keep up with new episodes, likely every couple of months.
+I welcome collaborators.
+Sivako.

-The Transcripts folder has the raw transcripts.
-Search through them there.

-If you want to find the exact time something was said in an episode, use the subtitle files in the Timestamps folder.

-Recommended workflow: Search in the Transcripts folder.
-Then open the matching Timestamps file to find when the phrase was said in an episode.
-Timestamps will be inaccurate if you're looking things up in episodes with ads.